AlghamdiMuath/Advanced-Arabic-RAG/retrieval_service/README.md

 ## Usage
 ### Running the Service
 - 1. Modify the script if needed to adjust parameters like TOP_K and FINAL_TOP_N.
-- 2. Run the script to perform hybrid search:
+- 2. Run the script to perform dense search:
 ```bash
 python app.py
 ```